What to Know About ADU Setbacks & Fire RatingsApril 7th, 2022

 - First, the access for construction is typically an issue when you build at a zero property line; we need at least three to four feet of access to build (it’s of course possible to build in more cramped conditions, but it’s also much more expensive, as much work becomes manual).

-- And third, you will most likely trigger fire rated construction – both for the ADU and your primary dwelling – if you are within 6′ from the property line (the regulations state 5′, but overhangs are included, making this 6′ at the eaves).
+- Second, you will most likely trigger fire rated construction if you are within 6′ from the property line (the regulations state 5′, but overhangs are included, making this 6′ at the eaves).
 This will typically add several thousand to the cost of the build for items like fire-rated eaves.

 How do setbacks affect my ADU build?